Ukendio/jecs/docs/api/world.md

 ## component

 Creates a new component.
-Do note components are entities as well, meaning JECS allows you to add other components onto them.
+Do note components are entities as well, meaning jecs allows you to add other components onto them.

 These are meant to be added onto other entities through `add` and `set`